annabison/annabison.github.io/index.md

 ### Hey there! 👋

-I’m Anna Bison, a PhD student in Computer Science at the [Department of Mathematics](https://www.math.unipd.it), University of Padova, working on Graph Neural Networks under the supervision of Pr[...]
+I’m Anna Bison, a PhD student in Computer Science at the [Department of Mathematics](https://www.math.unipd.it), University of Padova, working on Graph Neural Networks under the supervision of Prof. Alessandro Sperduti.

 I hold a MSc in Computer Science and a BSc in Physics, both from the University of Padua.
 I enjoy using mathematics to analyze anything.